 Common compaction terms explained

-Frequency describes the numbers of hits of the drum onto the surface of the material being compacted per second.
+Frequency describes the number of hits of the drum onto the surface of the material being compacted per second.
 It’s measured in hertz – 1 hertz is equal to 1 cycle per second.
 The optimal frequency is different for each material.
 For soil the compaction frequency is a range between 20 hertz (rockfill) and 45 hertz (clay).
 For asphalt compaction it’s 35-55 hertz.

 Amplitude is the distance between the ‘up and down’ (or top and bottom) position of the drum per hit.
 Higher amplitudes are recommended when you’re compacting non-cohesive material, whereas lower amplitudes are suggested for the compaction of semi-cohesive and cohesive materials.
 For soil, aim for an amplitude range between 2.5 mm (rockfill) and 0.8 mm (clay) – and for asphalt compaction it’s best to land somewhere between 0.25-0.8 mm.